ABEI-Energy/.github/profile/README.md

 If you press on the Create a pull request button, you will be greeted by the another text box, with the same header and content that you wrote one step ago.
 ![image](https://user-images.githubusercontent.com/118175657/203828940-5b39d36d-25a3-4999-98dc-dac573a5e3ae.png)

-**Warning**
+>**Warning**
 Even though when you make a Pull Request the responsible team will get notified, you can tag them like shown below.
 You see different teams, but usually if you are modifying wikis, go for ```@ABEI-Energy/approvals``` in case you really want to get their attention.
 Also you can see other useful teams like ```@ABEI-Energy/help``` where to raise your voice if something is not working as it should be (although this is more recommended to do as an [Issues](https://docs.github.com/es/get-started/quickstart/github-glossary#issue) matter, as explained in [If you don't want to get your hands dirty](-If-you-don't-want-to-get-your-hands-dirty))

 ![image](https://user-images.githubusercontent.com/118175657/203831497-83502a77-783f-4027-a630-1ef3d4e533fc.png)

 **And that would be it, once submitted you will have to wait for it to be reviewed.
 If there are comments or changes to be made to your proposal, the responsible team will notify you.
 If your changes are accepted, you should recieve an email saying that your changes have been approved.
-If not, check your notifications on the bell sign up to the right on your GitHub session:**
+If not, check your notifications on the bell symbol up to the right on your GitHub session:**
 ![image](https://user-images.githubusercontent.com/118175657/203838797-74717416-53de-4d7e-a9c9-9d42f3fe9bd9.png)

 ## Scripts